oss-apps/split-pro/README.md

 ### Setting up the environment

 - Copy the env.example file into .env
-- Setup google oauth required for auth https://next-auth.js.org/providers/google
+- Setup google oauth required for auth https://next-auth.js.org/providers/google or Email provider by setting SMTP details
 - Login to minio console using `splitpro` user and password `password` and [create access keys](http://localhost:9001/access-keys/new-account) and the R2 related env variables

 ### Run the app